LukeGall/Level-4-Solo-Project/notesDiary.md

 Make a list of things that can be improved with the app

 * More tests and possible refactorings
-* Make plain board have a cool puzzles examples
 * Flesh out issues I found from notes - important
 * User page?
 Maybe ability to save user data (Not important)
-* Maybe save boards with JSON?

 Completed
+* Maybe save boards with JSON? - done
+* Make plain board have a cool puzzles examples - done
 * Make SVGs have a white outline to improve visibility - done
 * Make more SVGs for marble position for a piece - done
 * Add authentication - done